JimApostolou/steganography_encoding/README.md

-you need to write the text you want to convert in message.txt.The run encoding.py to display the symbols and then run reverse.py if you to see the reversed message.
+you need to write the text you want to convert in message.txt.The run encoding.py to display the symbols and then run reverse.py if you want to see the reversed message.